Last Updated: November 16, 2021

 Fascinating, is it not?
 Let us analyze the topic further and get to the bottom of why so many people use voice activated search.

 - By 2020, 50% of all searches will be voice-activated.

 - 55% of households in the US are expected to own a smart speaker in 2022.

-- 20% of mobile queries are currently done with voice search.
+- 20% of mobile queries are currently done with speech search.